All Episodes

 I grow government.

-Hey, I didn't fall off the turn of trunk, wasn't born on one, so I couldn't have fallen off one.
+I wasn't born on one, so I couldn't have fallen off one.

 It's a trick.

-Otherwise, they'd be doing it all the time, they wouldn't be embarrassed about it.
+They wouldn't be embarrassed about it.

-But okay, there you have it.
+But, okay, there you have it.

-U.S. News and World Report describes sojourners as a liberal Christian group.
+U.S. News and World Report describes Sojourners as a liberal Christian group.

-Well, how many of those are there besides a United Methodist church?
+Well, how many of those are there besides a United Methodist Church?

 Which is my church, so I can say it.

-Of course, maybe the Episcopalians, they're they're sort of off the straight and narrow for a while there, too.
+Of course, maybe the Episcopalians, they're sort of off the straight and narrow for a while there, too.

 But some sects.